ds-wizard/guide/docs/more/self-hosted-dsw/upgrade-guidelines.rst

 4.26.X to 4.27.X
 ----------------

 - API endpoints in the sections related to Locales were updated.
-The primary key was changed from ID to UUID.
+The primary identifier was changed from ID to UUID.
 Please check the API documentation for the new endpoints.
-- Due to changes in the API, it is necessary to migrate the locales in S3.
+- Due to the locale changes, it is necessary to migrate the locales in S3.
 You can use this script: https://github.com/ds-wizard/dsw-locale-migration-script

 4.25.X to 4.26.X
 ----------------